Remember Me (T.I. song)

-"Remember Me" is a song by American hip hop recording artist T.I., featuring vocals from American R&B singer Mary J. Blige.
-The song was released as the first single from the re-release of T.I.'s sixth album, Paper Trail; which was ultimately released as an extended play (EP).
+"Remember Me" is a song by American hip-hop rapper T.I., featuring vocals from American R&B singer Mary J. Blige.
+The song was released as the first single from the re-release of T.I.'s sixth studio album, Paper Trail; which was ultimately released as an extended play (EP).

 Background

 In the UK, the song was released as a single and was taken from an EP, entitled Paper Trail: Case Closed.
 It features Mary J. Blige.
 The song was officially released to urban radio the week of July 7, 2009.
 The main message of the song is remembrance.
 Its original title was "Don't Forget".
 The song is about T.I.'s jail sentence and how he wants people to remember him as he is not going to be gone forever, including the verse "By the time you hear this, I'd be half way home".
 It also talks about the hard times in his life and how he does not give up.
 In the song, T.I. mentions Martin Luther King Jr. and Malcolm X and alludes to how he is possibly the modern day version of them.
 With no promotion, the single sold over 80,000 downloads in its first week, and it debuted at number 29 on the Billboard Hot 100 chart.